watem-sedem/watem-sedem/docs/tutorial.rst

 These rasters can help us to identify the spatial patterns of the soil erosion and sediment deposition in the model area.
-The :ref:`SediExport_kg.rst <sediexportrst>` is a very useful raster when examining the points in the river with large sediment inputs.
-We can see in this raster how much sediment enters every river pixel.
+The :ref:`SediExport_kg.rst <sediexportrst>` is a very useful raster when examining the river locations with large sediment inputs.
+This raster shows how much sediment enters every river pixel.
 Remember, the total amount of sediment entering the rivers can be found in :ref:`Total sediment.txt <totalsedimenttxt>` (Sediment leaving the catchment,